A diverse landscape of rolling hills, flat salt marsh and even a ridge of upland, containing a variety of things to see and do

 Holkham Hall, North Norfolk Coast

-Next along the North Norfolk Coast is Blakeney, one of the most enchanting.
+Next along the North Norfolk Coast is Morston and Blakeney.
 Like Wells, Blakeney started life as a busy medieval commercial port until the estuary began to silt up preventing all but pleasure craft from gaining access.
 The silting has left a fascinating landscape of marshes, sand hills and mud banks, with many creeks and channels twisting and turning their way through.
 Blakeney village is set on a small hill leading down to the harbour and has pretty flint cottages (many for holiday rent), shops, tea rooms, restaurants, hotels, pubs and inns.
 In a side street off the quay is the 14th century Guildhall which has an early example of a brick built vaulted ceiling.
 The beautifully restored, village church is large and spacious with many interesting features.

 Blakeney Harbour and Quay